montchr/montchr.github.io/resume.md

 - Redesigned site in 2012, winning several awards as one of the first college media websites to use responsive design
 - Developed new features, maintenance, designed unique pages for special issues
-- Led web presentation of a longform multimedia story, ‘Chop, Boom, You’re Gone’
+- Led web production of a longform multimedia story, ‘Chop, Boom, You’re Gone’

 ### Skills